1899 Western University of Pennsylvania football team: Bethany (WV)

-at J. F. Lalus
+At J. F. Lalus

 Three days later the WUP eleven squared off against the undefeated and unscores upon J. F. Lalus Athletic Club team on the muddy Pittsburgh Athletic Club grounds.
 Fifteen hundred fans braved the November weather and enjoyed an entertaining game.
-The WUP received the opening kick and their offense behind the running of Robinson and Weber advanced the ball into Lalus territory.
+The WUP received the opening kick and their offense behind the running of Robison and Weber advanced the ball into Lalus territory.
 The Lalus defense stiffened and took over on downs.
 Lalus backs McChesney, Nagle and Willis worked the ball to the WUP 15-yard line.
 On third down, Horne scored a touchdown and McChesney kicked the goal after for a 6–0 lead for Lalus.
 WUP kicked off and Nagle gained 30 yards.
 On first down Horne gained 40 yards and fumbled but Lalus recovered.
 Lalus was offside on the next play and the WUP offense took over.
 They were able to move the ball to the Lalus 10-yard line, but WUP quarterback McConnell fumbled and E. Willis of Lalus recovered.
 The first half ended with Lalus at midfield.
 Lalas received the second half kickoff and proceeded to march down the field.
 The WUP defense could not stop the running of Horne, Loeffler, E. Wilson, Nagle and J. Willis.
 Horne finally scored from the two-yard line and McChesney was again successful on the goal after to make the score 12–0 in favor of Lalus.
 After the kickoff the WUP defense dug in and stopped the Lalus offense on downs.
 The WUP offense advanced the ball but then turned the ball over on downs.
 The Lalus offense was unable to generate a drive and the WUP offense regained possession.
 The WUP backs carried the ball to the Lalus 10-yard line.
-On the next play, Robinson fumbled and McChesney fell on the ball for Lalus.
+On the next play, Robison fumbled and McChesney fell on the ball for Lalus.
 On first down J. Willis raced 40 yards to get Lalus near midfield and time ran out a few plays later with Lalus on the WUP 11-yard line.

-The WUP lineup for the game against J. F. Lalus was Chester Fisher (left end), William Mitchell (left tackle), Walter Stifel (left guard), Parke Bachman (center), Weber (right guard), John Martin (right tackle), Victor King (right end), Malcolm McConnell (quarterback), Fred Robinson (left halfback), John Crooks (right halfback), and William Sterrett (fullback).
+The WUP lineup for the game against J. F. Lalus was Chester Fisher (left end), William Mitchell (left tackle), Walter Stifel (left guard), Parke Bachman (center), Weber (right guard), John Martin (right tackle), Victor King (right end), Malcolm McConnell (quarterback), Fred Robison (left halfback), John Crooks (right halfback), and William Sterrett (fullback).
 James Chessrown replaced Parke Bachman at center.

-at Waynesburg
+At Waynesburg

 The next game was scheduled four days later against the Waynesburg College eleven on November 22.
 The WUP claimed that four of their best players were injured and they would have to cancel the trip.

-at Acme
+At Acme

 The final game was scheduled for Thanksgiving Day against the Acmes of Steubenville, Ohio.
 But manager Grau had to cancel again due to lack of interest by the players.